ACT YOUTH CHOIR

 Please note: Unfortunately, due to the current circumstances surrounding COVID-19, we are unable to offer Youth Choir this fall.
 Please add your name to the Education Mailing List for updates about a possible spring semester and visit our Virtual Lessons page if you are interested in individual instruction at this time.

-The ACT of CT Youth Choir is for young students, Grades 2-7, and will rehearse weekly on Monday afternoons, from 4:30 to 6pm at Ridgefield Academy.
+The ACT of CT Youth Choir is for young students, 2nd-7th grade, and rehearses weekly at Ridgefield Academy in the fall and spring semesters.
 The Choir provides young singers the opportunity to learn proper and healthy singing technique, vocal music reading, and the art of singing in harmony, all while exploring choral repertoire of the highest quality, including folk and art music from around the world, as well as musical theatre repertoire.
-The Choir is led by Choral Director Deborah Penn (also the Lower School Music Teacher at Ridgefield Academy), and will perform a Spring Concert on Tuesday, April 14, at ACT of Connecticut.
+The Choir is led by Choral Director Deborah Penn (also the Lower School Music Teacher at Ridgefield Academy), and will perform a final concert each semester at ACT of Connecticut.
 Each new student will receive an ACT Choir t-shirt for the concert.

-The Choir is open to all children in grades 2-7.
+The Choir is open to all children in 2nd-7th grade.
 Children that fall outside the age guideline may be admitted at the discretion of the director.
-Please contact email@example.com for further information.
+Please contact for further information.